Today I’m talking about my favorite vegan sauerkraut recipes and uses – from vegan reubens, to salads, pizza, sandwiches, soup, and so much more.

 That’s two huge jars of garlic kraut, one original sauerkraut, one kimchi (vegan, of course), kelp noodles, barley miso, nama shoyu, brown rice vinegar, tamari, and ume vinegar.

-So anyway, here are some of the ways I’ve been using it:
+Here are the ways that I’ve been using it!

 The way that I eat sauerkraut the most is as a side to a big salad.
 It fills out the plate, adding another contrasting flavor that mixes especially well with a kale salad, avocado, and coconut bacon.

-Thank you to Gold Mine for the bounty of vegan goodness & to Brian Patton for having me on his show!
+Thank you to Gold Mine for the bounty of vegan goodness!

 Disclaimer: Post includes an Amazon affiliate link.